Speaking: work with me

 Finding the ‘intriguing ordinary’ in a world that’s moving too fast.

 In an age of constant noise and distraction, how do we reclaim our attention and notice what’s actually around us?
-I write about ‘highly observed slow living’ — not as a lifestyle trend, but as a way of seeing.
-This conversation explores how to find depth, beauty and meaning in everyday moments, and why slowing down is an act of creative resistance.
-And renewal.
+I write about ‘highly observed slow living’ — not as a trend or a hashtag, but as a lifelong way of seeing.
+As a kid I could be held captive by a paragraph in a book or an oddly shaped wall, exploring the feelings it gave me.
+I’m still that kid, writing my way through the world in my monthly newsletter (example here).
+This conversation explores how to find depth, beauty and meaning in everyday moments, and why slowing down is an act of rewarding renewal.

 1. The Ghostwriter’s Shift

-What happens when you spend a career being other people, then finally try to find your own voice?
+What happens when you make a career being other people, then try to find your own voice?

 For years, I helped other authors tell their stories — selling more than 4 million copies under other names.
 Then I had to learn how to write as myself.
-This conversation explores the strange, difficult and ultimately liberating process of finding your real voice after years of ventriloquism — and what it teaches us about identity, authenticity and creative courage.
+This conversation explores the strange, difficult and ultimately liberating process of finding your real voice after years of ventriloquism — why being invisible is both a comfort and a trap, and what it teaches us about identity, authenticity and creative courage.

-Good fit for: creative life, career transition, writing, and ‘reinvention’ podcasts.
+Will suit: creative life, career transition, writing and ‘reinvention’ podcasts.

 A bit about me, in small bites